 But we shouldn't stop at just making cities smart...

-Like cities, today’s towns need to adapt in order to respond to the global challenges of climate change, population growth, demographic changes, urbanisation and resource depletion.
+Like cities, today’s towns and rural communities need to adapt in order to respond to the global challenges of climate change, population growth, demographic changes, urbanisation and resource depletion.

-By leveraging the work of pioneering cities, Smart Towns have an opportunity to select the tools and processes that best meet their individual needs.
+By leveraging the work of pioneering cities, Smart Places have an opportunity to select the tools and processes that best meet their individual needs.

 By adopting a Smart Places approach, towns can expect to achieve similar benefits to those of cities, enabling finite resources to be optimised whilst improving the quality of life for citizens and ensuring effective management of the local environment.

-There are challenges for towns, however, as they may lack the experience or resources needed to take such initiatives forward, with attention from the market remaining largely focussed on cities.
+There are challenges for towns and rural communities, however, as they may lack the experience or resources needed to take such initiatives forward, with attention from the market remaining largely focussed on cities.

 It should also be noted that significant funding opportunities exist to support such projects, which can be aligned with existing Government programmes.